Home » Free Resources » »

 Pros:

-4) Features custom fields for tasks, critical path feature, Kanban board view, and Gantt chart interaction
+4) Features custom task fields, critical path feature, Kanban board view, and Gantt chart interaction.

 Cons: